yanwatts/linlasso/README.md

 # Linear Lasso

 This repository contains code for the Linear Lasso.
 The Linear Lasso is a method used in linear regression that finds the important predictors and calculates it coefficients based on least squares estimation.
+Location model methodology is udes to guide least squares analysis in the Lasso problem of variable selection and inference.
+In a first step, the Linear Lasso eliminates predictors based on their correlation with the response variable.
+In the second step (one-by-one procedure), the Linear Lasso uses backward regression with an exclusion critreion based on the variance of the y-content distribution, $c^\top C^{-1}c$.

 ## Description of the package